CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/befristete_zimmer/index.en.md

 walls made of straw, passive ventilation, triple-glazed windows and green electricity from its own roof.
 <br><br>
 ou should be in the mood for a colorful house community.
 Due to our location on the US hospital conversion site, there is currently often a building site around us with the associated noise.
 There is also a large assembly hall in our new building next door, which is regularly used for events (including parties and other evening events).
+</p>

 Do you have any questions?
-Then please write to us at zwischenmiete.altbau@collegiumacademicum.de or call us on <a href="tel:062214312480">06221 4312480</a>.
+Then please write to us at zwischenmiete.altbau@collegiumacademicum.de.
-</p>

 Would you like to be part of our project and can you imagine living here for six months?